CONTACT INFORMATION

 Legal Bases

-- City Ordinance No. SP-2864, Series of 2019, Entitled “An Ordinance Creating The Traffic And Transport Management Department Under The Office Of The City Mayor, Providing For Its Organizational Structure And Functional Mandate, Appropriating Funds Therefore And Other purposes”, Which Was Approved On 9 October 2019.
+- City Ordinance No. SP-2864, Series of 2019, ‘’an Ordinance Creating The Traffic And Transport Management Department Under The Office Of The City Mayor, Providing For Its Organizational Structure And Functional Mandate, Appropriating Funds Therefore And Other Purposes’’, And Which Was Approved On 9 October 2019.

-- City Ordinance No. SP-2636, S-2017 – ROAD SAFETY CODE OF QUEZON CITY “An Ordinance Creating The Road Safety Code Of Quezon City.
+- City Ordinance No. SP-2636, S-2017, “An Ordinance Creating The Road Safety Code Of Quezon City, Providing Penalties For The Violation Thereof, And Appropriating Funds For This Purpose”.

-- City Ordinance No. SP-15, S-1992 “Ordinance Franchising And Regulating The Operation Of Motorized Tricycles in Quezon City To Be known As The “Quezon City Tricycle Ordinance Of 1992.
+- City Ordinance No. SP-15, S-92 “Ordinance Franchising And Regulating The Operation Of Motorized Tricycles In Quezon City To Be Known As The “Quezon City Tricycle Ordinance Of 1992.

 Service Pledge: